torchtarget/FileOrganizerLLM/README.md

 # FileOrganizerLLM

-FileOrganizerLLM analyzes a folder tree and summarizes each directory using a local large language model.
-The tool scans files, extracts a text snippet, and calls `ollama` to produce concise descriptions.
+FileOrganizerLLM analyzes a folder tree and summarizes each directory using a large language model.
+The tool scans files, extracts a text snippet, and uses a selectable provider (Ollama or OpenAI) to produce concise descriptions.
 The resulting summaries are stored in `folder_contexts.json`.

 ## Requirements

 - Python 3.8 or later
-- [Ollama](https://github.com/jmorganca/ollama) installed locally and available on the command line
+- Either [Ollama](https://github.com/jmorganca/ollama) installed locally or an OpenAI API key

 - Python packages specified in `pyproject.toml`